Protocol-based array extensions not working

 Extending Person collections

-To repeat, a big drawback with extending Person with a friends(matching:) function is that it can only be used to filter friends, while it could apply to all Person collections.
+To repeat, a drawback with extending Person with a friends(matching:) function is that it can only be used to filter friends, while it could apply to all Person collections.

 Let’s refactor the extension to be a collection extension instead: